amanyoosuf/amanyoosuf.github.io/_pages/about.md

 I'm passionate about a wide variety of EE fields including power systems, circuits, electronics, IoT, and robotics, and I'm always eager to explore new opportunities across electrical engineering and diversify my knowledge.

 Beyond academics, I'm an experienced tutor and mentor.
-I've been teaching international students in Hong Kong since I was 15, covering a wide range of curricula.
+I've been teaching since I was 15, and currently teach international students in Hong Kong, covering a wide range of popular, international curricula.
 You can learn more about my tutoring services [here](#).

 I've played cricket my whole life, and currently play with the PolyU Cricket Team and Kowloon Cricket Club (KCC).